becarioprecario/SAC_INLABMA/README.md

 These are the files provided:

-* `loaddata.RData`, italian turnout in the 2011 ellection in Italy plus adjacency matrix.
+* `loaddata.RData`, turnout in the 2011 ellection in Italy dataset plus adjacency matrix.

 * `utils.R`, some configuration options and functiions required by the main file.